maranasgroup/CatPred/README.md

 ```

 The command will first featurize the input file using pre-defined EC and Taxonomy vocabulary.
 Then, it will add the rdkit fingerprints for SMILES and output the featurized inputs as a pandas dataframe input_feats.pkl.

-The predictions will be printed and as well as written to output.csv.
+The predictions will be printed to the the screen and as well as written to a .csv file with a name INPUT_CSV_preds.csv

 ## License <a name="license"></a>